krissnawat/gatsbyblog/src/pages/blog/what-is-pattern-matching-in-elixir.md

 ```

 If you found this helpful or confusing, please let me know in the comments so I can tweak these examples to make it more useful for others.
-VM1600:2 ---
-templateKey: blog-post
-path: what-is-the-actor-model-and-when-should-you-use-it
-title: What is the Actor Model & When Should You Use it
-date: 2017-05-20T17:57:48:00.000Z
-description: The more things change, the more they stay the same.
-In the 1970's computer scientists were pushing hardware to its limits.
-The engineers of the day had all sorts of hacks to squeak out performance.
-Today we have package.json files full of these.
-Still we run into scaling problems that force us to split our code base into microservices & pass messages between these microservices.

-This is exactly the same problem people like [Carl Hewitt](https://en.wikipedia.org/wiki/Carl_Hewitt) & [Alan Kay](
----
-The more things change, the more they stay the same.
-In the 1970's computer scientists were pushing hardware to its limits.
-The engineers of the day had all sorts of hacks to squeak out performance.
-Today we have package.json files full of these.
-Still we run into scaling problems that force us to split our code base into microservices & pass messages between these microservices.

-This is exactly the same problem people like [Carl Hewitt](https://en.wikipedia.org/wiki/Carl_Hewitt) & [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) faced in the 70's.
-They were running into memory issues & slow programs.
-The current hardware couldn't keep up.
-Their invention at the time was to create message passing systems.
-Alan Kay brought this idea into [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk) which helped popularize the style of object oriented programming.
-Carl Hewitt took the idea and created the actor model.
-Years later, these same ideas of message passing would influence Erlang to create an implementation of the actor model as well.
-Erlang, which is often quoted as the first & most successful implementation of the actor model was actually written without prior knowledge that the actor model existed.